sammiee5311/sammiee5311.github.com/_posts/2020-09-07-Deep Learning.md

 ## sigmoid and tanh

 If I have to predict among 2 categories, it's better to use a sigmoid function.
-However, It's better to use a sofmax fucntion if there are more than 3 categories. <br>
+However, A softmax function is mostly used with more than 3 categories. <br>
 Sigmoid and Tanh essentially produce non-sparse models because their neurons pretty much always produce an output value. <br>
-It can be occured vanishing gradients problem.
+It can be occured a vanishing gradients problem.

 ## Relu